Kabaneri of the Iron Fortress Episode 9

-In Fang of Ruin, the ninth episode of Kabaneri of the Iron Fortress, Mumei learns a terrible lesson about trust and despair.
+In Kabaneri of the Iron Fortress episode 9, Fang of Ruin, Mumei learns a terrible lesson about trust and despair.
 Ayame reveals the steel in her spine.
 Yukina demonstrates her unflinching loyalty.
 After many trials, Ikoma learns the limits of his strength.
 And finally, Biba demonstrates an almost unrivaled level of depravity.

 Lord Maeda was willing to meet Biba and give him a chance.
 Capture from the Crunchyroll stream.